 aggs1aa.out = aov(logrt ~ valenceE + idcat, data=aggs1aa)

 As we can see, aggregation over the stimuli within the negative and positive conditions has not changed the results appreciably.
 In fact, had the original data been balanced, the estimates and tests would have been identical.
 This follows because aggregation affects the signal and the noise in the ANOVA in the same way, leaving the ratio of the two unchanged.
 What has happened to the heterogeneity in this case?
-We define heterogeneity as the true differences between subjects in the trait-valence effect., It is still present in the data but it cannot be distinguished from error variance due to the specific stimuli in each valence condition.
+We define heterogeneity as the true differences between subjects in the size of the trait-valence effect.
+It is still present in the data but, using this analytic approach, it cannot be distinguished from error variance due to the specific stimuli in each valence condition.
+In other words, we cannot tell whether the variability in responses is due to differing tendencies between participants, or simply due to error.
 We see this as a major limitation of the aggregation approach.

 Failing to model the heterogeneity

 Although using mixed-model software is essential to estimating and displaying heterogeneity in causal effects, it requires care.
-Some researchers have made the mistake of omitting heterogeneity in their models, the most notable in recent years has been a paper by Fisher et al. that was retracted from Psychological Science.
+Some researchers have made the mistake of omitting heterogeneity in their models.
+The most notable in recent years has been a paper by Fisher et al. that was retracted from Psychological Science.
+In other words, although the model was specified correctly, it only allowed participants to differ in their average level of [whatever the DV was].
+It did not include model terms that would allow researchers to examine how variable the effect of the IV was from person to person, hence causal heterogeneity was not accounted for in their original analysis.
 Let us examine for our example dataset the consequences of omitting heterogeneity effects.
+In the following analyses, we retain the random intercept term for each person (allowing each person to differ in how quickly they tend to respond to traits overall), but remove the random slope component thus imposing the same effect of valence on each participant.

 SPSS: